em-s-h/tsk/README.md

 my tasks, but over time I started to have problems with its features, such as `move 2 6` not moving 2 to the position 6 but instead swapping 2 to 6.

-So, because I don't know python, I decided to make a similar program that had the features I wanted out of a simple task manager.
+So, because python isn't my strong suit, I decided to make a similar program that had the features I wanted out of a simple task manager.